Find a local pick your own farm here!

 • Ecosystem Farm - Uses natural growing practices, strawberries, U-pick and already picked, farm market, school tours, group reservations

 500 Springside Dr SE, Atlanta, GA 30354.
 Phone: (404) 919-4422.
 Email: ecosystemfarm@gmail.com.
-Open: Click here for current open hours, days and dates.
+Open: see their page.
 Directions: Click here for a map and directions.
 The season is typically May and June.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, Check, Venmo.
 Click here for our Facebook page.
 We require appointments to pick!
-Please visit our website to ensure we have parking when you arrive.
-(ADDED: April 20, 2022)
+Please visit our website to ensure we have parking when you arrive. [ Click here to update the listing ] (UPDATED: May 3, 2025, JBS) (ADDED: April 20, 2022)

-• Foxbrier Farm - Uses natural growing practices, blueberries, U-pick and already picked
+• Foxbrier Farm - 2025 assumed permanently closed, Uses natural growing practices, blueberries, U-pick and already picked

 12000 Hutcheson Ferry Road, Palmetto, GA 30268.
 Phone: 404-680-1792.
 Alternate Phone: 404 234 7023.
 Email: foxbrierblueberries@gmail.com.
-Open: the season is normally June through August, call ahead if you want to pick up already picked berries; Best times to pick are 9 am to 11; or 5 pm to 8, to avoid heat!.
+Open: UPDATE for 2025: Call before you go, Does anyone have current information?
+If so, please write me; last reported hours were the season is normally June through August, call ahead if you want to pick up already picked berries; Best times to pick are 9 am to 11; or 5 pm to 8, to avoid heat!.
 Directions: Click here for a map and directions.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, Check.
 In 2009 over 750 lbs of our berries were sold to Sweetwater Brewing Company for their "Big Ol' Belgian Blue Balls" beer.
 In 2010 our berries were pictured on the cover of Flavors Magazine in a dessert prepared by Aria Restaurant in Buckhead, GA.
 Sold to Aria, French American Brasserie, Bistro Niko, The Hil at Serenbe, The Farmhouse at Serenbe.
 In 2011 we sold berries to 5 Seasons, Aria, Bakeshop Atlanta, Bistro Niko, French American Brasserie, The Hil, The Farmhouse, Miller Union, and Rathbuns.
 (UPDATED: July 7, 2016, JBS)

 • Serenbe Farms -